BIGJRA/BIGJRA.github.io/reborn.md

 Beyond, you'll get *TM59 Brutal Swing*.
 Head up the waterfall.
 You can get an *Exp.
 Candy XL* up here as well as a hidden *Hyper Potion*.
 Atop another waterfall is a hidden *Icicle Plate*.
 You'll notice that we can't access the other room thanks to a strong current - we'll need to transform the Water Surface into the Icy Field!
 You can use Blizzard yourself or surf until you find a wild Sealeo and hope that it uses it.

 Enter the cave once it freezes over and you can get the *Aloraichium-Z* as well as the *Audinite*.
 You can also get a hidden *Exp.
 Candy L* and *Level Ball*.

-Exit this cave, and make your way back into the large underwater area.
-Now, surf to the bottom left corner of the area.
-Enter the unlocked house at the bottom to get a *Relic Copper*.
-Hidden here is a *Purple Shard* and the *Diamond Ring*, an item we will use for a sidequest in a few subsections.
-Back outside, surface in this corner of the underwater map.
-On the left you'll notice a 2-by-2 dive spot that will lead you to the *Altarianite*.
+Exit this cave.

 There is one more thing we can do in these apartment areas: we have one key remaining.
 Fly back to the Apophyll Academy and make your way east onto the sand strip to re-enter the Fairview Apartments area.
 Towards the top on the right side underwater you'll find the F10 building which contains the *Beedrillite*!

 ## Neo Azurine Island